Electrical calculator · air mover / drying / placement

 What does an amber or red result usually mean?

-It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or reviewed by a competent electrician before use.
+It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or checked by a qualified electrician before use.

 Next tools in this workflow

-See super flows
+See job flows